mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 Before we get started, I'm giving you your first design challenge!
 Using a pencil and paper, document the steps needed to build the best, fastest most attractive paper plane possible - and describe the technique needed to fly it properly.

-You have 5 minutes to build, what you feel is a solid design for the fastest paper airplane.
+You have 3 minutes to build, what you feel is a solid design for the fastest paper airplane.
+Go!

-> You will have one piece of paper, a stapler, and tape.
-And go!  (time for 5 minutes)

-Once everyone has completed their design:

-*  Ask who feels they have the solid design?
-*  Ask them to hand them to set those aside for now.
+* You cannot work in teams
+* You cannot seek opinion or advice
+* You cannot copy others
+* It's OK if this is your first paper airplane :)

+Ask everyone to put their names on the paper airplanes, and set their designs aside, we will revisit these later.

 ## 1. Guessing vrs Direct Experience